-With our Welsh lessons for Hobbies you will learn "Hobbies" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences for hobbies that people have.
+With our Welsh lessons you will learn the topic "Hobbies" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences for hobbies that people have.

 |1||Dw i'n darllen.||I read.|